SalomonBrys/Kotlin-JS-Gradle-Utils/README.md

 - The **js-tests.node** plugin enables you to run Kotin/JS tests with NodeJS.
 - The **assemble-web** plugin enables you to copy compiled Kotlin/JS and dependencies JS files to a web directory.
-- The **js-compile-tasks** plugin enables you to easily access compile tasks in Kotlin DSL.

 ## Install